 The Pennsylvania Workers' Compensation Act permits an employer to establish a list of panel medical providers (commonly called “company doctors”) with whom workers injured on duty must treat for a period of up to 90 days from the date of first visit to the provider.
 As a practical matter, few employers fully comply with the requirements of this section of the law.
 The consequence, however, of not treating with a company designated medical provider is that an insurance company will often refuse to pay a claim, even though it is illegal to do so.
 You are entitled to use your own medical provider, even when there is a list of medical providers.
 The only consequence is that the workers' compensation insurance company will not be legally responsible for payment of medical treatment for the work injury during the 90-day period that you would otherwise be required to treat with the company doctor.
 They are not entitled to deny a claim merely because you've chosen to treat with someone other than a medical provider on the list.
-Be careful in dealing with a company doctor.
+Be careful in dealing with a company doctor and read reviews of any that appear on your employer's list.
 Even in the rare instances when an employer has created a proper list of providers, you probably should be seen by your own doctor.

 If the employer has not created a list of panel medical providers, the employee is entitled to seek treatment from a provider of his or her choice.
 To be relieved of the legal obligation to pay medical bills for medical providers not on the company list, the insurance company must prove that you signed a written acknowledgement of your responsibility to treat with a panel provider both at the time of hire and immediately after the injury occurred.
 If the employer's list does not include the specialty that is appropriate for your medical treatment, you may choose any medical provider in that specialty.
 For example, if chiropractic treatment is proper for your particular work-related injury and the list of panel providers does not include a chiropractor, the insurance company is responsible for payment of chiropractic treatment even during the 90-day period when you are required to treat with panel providers.